vfreitas23/aws-etl-ttt-workshop/docs/04-OrchestrationLab/04orchestration-lab.md

 SELECT * FROM "glue-ttt-demo-db"."tpc_customer_inter" order by 3 desc limit 10;
 ~~~

 [ADD MORE DATA TO THE STREAM AND KEEP CHECKING WITH ABOVE QUERY] - EVERY 30-60 SECONDS
+[IF YEAR, MONTH, DAY OR HOUR CHANGES NEED TO UPDATE PARTITIONS BY RUNNING CRAWLER AGAIN]

 <<<<< write the right stuff